4337225TJ/website-for-assignment-2/assignment.md

 3. **Responsive Design**:
    - The website is designed to be fully responsive, ensuring that it looks and functions well on a variety of devices, including desktops, tablets, and smartphones.
 This is achieved through the use of flexible layouts, media queries, and scalable elements.
    - A responsive design is crucial for providing a positive user experience, as it allows users to access the website from any device without compromising on usability or aesthetics.
+4. **Images**:
+   - **Logo**: The logo is chosen to establish a strong brand identity and create a professional impression.
+It ensures users can immediately recognize the website and associate it with the web development course.
+Placing the logo prominently in the header aligns with user requirements for easy navigation and brand visibility.
+   - **Homepage Image**: The homepage image is carefully selected to represent the theme of web development and creativity.
+It visually engages users and sets the tone for the website, making it appealing and relevant to the target audience.
+This choice meets user requirements by enhancing the aesthetic appeal and providing a welcoming first impression.
+   - Both images are optimized for web use to ensure fast loading times and responsiveness, which is critical for maintaining a positive user experience across different devices.

 ## Development and Testing